fialhocoelho/Nexus/experiments.md

 * Astronomical tide: Praticagem and other regions

 ### Granularity
-I believe the ideal granularity for our testing scenario would be with a periodicity of 1 hour.
+I believe the ideal granularity for our testing scenario would be a periodicity of 1 hour, due to the limitation of foundation models in handling long-term predictions.

 ### Inference Window
 As it involves zero-shot learning strategies, I believe we can investigate an optimal window that correlates the size of the window with the computational cost/tokens used for training/inference.
 For proof of concept inference using TimeGPT, an incremental windowing strategy was used with padding = 1, where it consists of N predictions, where N is the number of measurement points in the test series.
 For elucidation: